 Complementary Therapies The term “complementary therapy” describes a wide range of therapies aimed at enhancing wellness and relaxation through mind/body techniques or touch therapy.
 The complementary therapies offered by the hospice are not curative treatments and are not an alternative to conventional medical practices.
 Rather, they complement the current care that the client is receiving and are meant to be gentle and relaxing for the mind, body, and soul.
-Therapies are offered in the Resource Centre for bereaved clients, those living with a life limiting illness and their caregivers.
-It is also offered in the residence rooms for those who are living in the residential hospice at the end-of-life, and to their family members.
+Therapies are offered in the Residence for those who are living in the Hospice Residence at the end-of-life, and to their family members.

 The following therapies are offered by trained volunteers:

 - Reiki – A Japanese technique for stress reduction and relaxation that also promotes healing.
 It is administered by “laying on hands” and is based on the idea that an unseen “life force energy” flows through us and is what causes us to be alive.
 A treatment feels like a wonderful flowing radiance that flows through and around you.
 Reiki treats the whole person including body, emotions, mind and spirit creating many beneficial effects that include relaxation and feelings of peace, security and well being.

 - Massage – Registered massage therapists provide relaxation massage by using Swedish techniques consisting of long smooth rhythmic strokes and small circular movements which provide stress relief, improved circulation, decreased muscle/joint pain and provide an overall sense of well being.